 Ervine's paramilitary links caused renewed controversy in March 2006 when he concluded a pact with Ulster Unionist Party leader Reg Empey whereby Ervine would join the UUP Assembly group while remaining a PUP member; if successful this would have given the UUP an extra seat on the Northern Ireland Executive at the expense of Sinn Féin.
 This move provoked widespread criticism among UUP members who felt it compromised their party's criticism of paramilitarism, and did not achieve the desired result since it was decided on procedural grounds that Ervine could not be reclassified as part of the UUP delegation.
 Nevertheless, as the DUP and Sinn Féin concluded the St Andrews agreement in late 2006 and moved towards sharing power (after new assembly elections, eventually held in May 2007) it was suggested in some quarters that Ervine might be a compromise candidate for assembly speaker.

-Death and legacy Shortly after returning home from a football match on the night of 6–7 January 2007, Ervine suffered a massive heart attack, stroke, and brain haemorrhage, leading to his death in the Royal Victoria Hospital, Belfast, on 8 January 2007.
+Shortly after returning home from a football match on the night of 6–7 January 2007, Ervine suffered a massive heart attack, stroke, and brain haemorrhage, leading to his death in the Royal Victoria Hospital, Belfast, on 8 January 2007.
 He received a wide range of tributes from across the political spectrum in Northern Ireland, the Republic, Britain, and elsewhere, paying tribute to his role in the peace process and as a spokesman for working-class protestants; thousands of messages were received from ordinary people hailing him as a peacemaker.
 Although Ervine was an atheist who told church representatives in private meetings that he considered the churches morally guilty for dividing the community – 'a plague on all your houses' – a preacher at his funeral (held at the East Belfast Methodist City Mission, followed by cremation at Roselawn cemetery) declared that he had been worthy of 'a prophet's robe'.
 Thousands attended the funeral, with large areas of east Belfast shutting down; the presence of the Sinn Féin leader Gerry Adams was regarded as symbolising the end of the Northern Ireland conflict.

 In 2004 Ervine was interviewed for the Boston College Northern Ireland Troubles Archive, subject to a confidentiality pledge which lapsed at his death; in 2010 an edited selection of this interview material and of similar testimony from the prominent IRA activist Brendan Hughes was published as Voices from the grave and also formed the basis of a documentary of the same title on Ervine and Hughes by RTÉ.
 His death deprived political loyalism of its most effective spokesman and in hindsight can be seen as marking the beginning of the end for the PUP.
 In the May 2011 Assembly elections Ervine's brother Brian (now PUP party leader) was defeated and in local elections the PUP returned only two councillors.
 The party's long-term failure to create a significant political base for itself should not, however, obscure its significance in the Northern Ireland peace process; Ervine's political intelligence, articulation of an unionist case in terms more broadly marketable than those of its traditional spokesmen, and credibility with the loyalist hardmen was crucial to that role.
 His brother Brian summed up his career as that of 'a man who was not afraid to climb out of the trenches and play ball with the other side, even if what he played was not necessarily football'.